How to extract the Gaia ancillary data using datalink - Gaia Users

 we find the actual values for these fields are hidden and replaced by a hyperlink.
 This serves two purposes: to have a compact representation (these URLs are large) and to allow a richer interaction.
 If the third datalink_url link is clicked, the following pop-up appears:

 Providing a human readable version of the DataLink VOTable xml response.
 For this particular source (source_id on top), only one Massive Data resource is available: the light curve.
 For DR3+, the pop-up will be complemented with additional functionality and data sets.

-Clicking either in the link within the pop-up or the epoch_photometry_url column will request the light curve to the Massive Data service.
-Note epoch_photometry_url will only contain a link when there is a light curve.
+Clicking in the link within the pop-up will request the light curve to the Massive Data service.
 For DR2, light curves are only provided for objects identified as variable.
 For example, the following query:

 Produces the output:

 Clicking on top of the "Open link" hyperlinks in the top first two rows will open an empty pop-up Data link window.
 However, this pop-up window will contain a link that allows to download the epoch photometry data for the other four sources (i.e., those with phot_variable_flag = 'VARIABLE').